SCP: Spherical-Coordinate-based Learned Point Cloud Compression: Introduction

 LiDAR point clouds play a crucial role in numerous real-world applications, including self-driving vehicles~\cite{selfdriving3, selfdriving, selfdriving2}, robotics~\cite{robot, robot2, robot3} and 3D mapping~\cite{scene, scene2}.
 However, the transmission and storage of these point clouds present significant challenges.
 A typical large point cloud may contain up to a million points~\cite{icip2019}, making direct storage highly inefficient.

 In an effort to mitigate the transmission and storage costs associated with point clouds, MPEG introduced a hand-crafted compression standard known as Geometry-based Point Cloud Compression (G-PCC)~\cite{gpcc}.
 This standard employs different geometric structures, including the Octree~\cite{octree} and predictive geometry~\cite{pred}, to compress point clouds.
 The Octree-based entropy model is a widely adopted approach in both G-PCC and learned methods for representing and compressing point clouds.
 Simultaneously, another geometric structure, predictive geometry, capitalizes on the chain structure formed by each LiDAR laser beam.
 It predicts the position of the next point based on the angles and distances of preceding points on the chain.
 Other than basic G-PCC, a Cylindrical-coordinate-based method~\cite{ortega} suggests transforming the Cartesian-coordinate positions into Cylindrical coordinates for G-PCC to compress.
 In the Cylindrical coordinates, when splitting $\theta$ coordinate for Octree construction, points from the same chain (points acquired by the same laser beam) tend to be grouped into the same voxel, as shown in \fref{fig:cylin_split}-left.
 Thus, these points have more relevant information in their context for compressing.
 Consequently, this method improves the performance of G-PCC.
-Concurrently, learned point cloud compression methods are emerging.
-Techniques such as OctSqueeze~\cite{octsqueeze}, VoxelDNN~\cite{voxeldnn}, VoxelContext-Net~\cite{voxelcontext}, and OctFormer~\cite{octformer} employ information of ancient voxels for prediction of the current one.
+In the meanwhile, Cylinder3D~\cite{cylinder3d} also took the use of Cylindrical coordinates in the point cloud segmentation task.
+Concurrently, learned point cloud compression methods are emerging, using deep learning techniques to compress point clouds.
+Former work such as OctSqueeze~\cite{octsqueeze}, VoxelDNN~\cite{voxeldnn}, VoxelContext-Net~\cite{voxelcontext}, and OctFormer~\cite{octformer} employ information of ancient voxels for prediction of the current one.
 Advancing these approaches, OctAttention~\cite{octattention}, SparsePCGC~\cite{nju}, and EHEM~\cite{ehem} harness the voxels in the same level as the current one to minimize the redundancy.

 Nevertheless, the aforementioned learned methods overlook a crucial feature of spinning LiDAR point clouds. \fref{fig:cart_split} visualizes a spinning LiDAR point cloud.
 This LiDAR generates numerous circular-shaped point chains within the point clouds, leading to high redundancy.
 The predictive geometry in G-PCC utilizes spherical coordinates for encoding point chains, but it solely uses the information of points within the same chain as references, disregarding other neighboring points.
 The Cylindrical coordinates~\cite{ortega} inadequately represent point clouds since points in the same chain have different $z$ coordinates, causing separation in different voxels, as shown in \fref{fig:cylin_split}-right.
 Fortunately, inspired by predictive geometry, we find these points share the same azimuthal angle, leading to the use of Spherical coordinates where the azimuthal angle replaces the $z$ coordinate.
 This transformation allows points in the same chain to be split in the same voxel, concentrating the relevant information, as shown in \fref{fig:spher_split}.